 How does talking to Baby help?

-Because of his age, though, it is hard for Baby to think ahead of time and plan out his actions.
+Because of their age, though, it is hard for Baby to think ahead of time and plan out their actions.
 Reminding Baby of safety guidelines is important, but it’s equally important not to assume that those reminders will do the trick.
 In addition to reminding Baby of the rules throughout the day, you still want to carefully toddler-proof your home.

 Talking to your toddler about safety